threefoldtecharchive/zosctl/README.md

 ### Terminating a container
-using subcommand `delete`
+Using subcommand `delete`
 ```bash
 ./zos container 5 delete
 ```

 ### Enabling SSH
-enabling ssh on the container is as easy as `./zos container 3 sshenable`
+Enabling ssh on the container is as easy as `./zos container 3 sshenable`

 ### Access SSH
-executing `./zos container 3 shell` will connect through ssh
+Executing `./zos container 3 shell` will connect through SSH

+> Calling `zos container 3 shell` will understand that you want to enablessh and will do it for you.